apache/arrow/docs/source/format/Columnar.rst

 * \(3) Whether a Union type uses the Sparse or Dense layout is denoted by its *mode* parameter.

-* \(4) The *index type* of a Dictionary type can only be a signed integer type with width 8 to 64 bits.
+* \(4) The *index type* of a Dictionary type can only be an integer type, preferably signed, with width 8 to 64 bits.

 * \(5) The *run end type* of a Run-End Encoded type can only be a signed integer type with width 16 to 64 bits.